 In short, coin collectors felt more secure and confident when buying coins under the PCGS and NGC labels.
 This was a major step in the evolution of coin grading.

-In 2023, both PCGS and NGC are by far acknowledged as the mainstays of third-party coin grading.
-However, last year (2022) the Certified Acceptance Corporation initiated a grading service as well.
+In 2024, both PCGS and NGC are by far acknowledged as the mainstays of third-party coin grading.
+However, very recently, the Certified Acceptance Corporation began a grading service as well.
 This is a development worth keeping an eye on.

 At various places throughout Rare Coins 101, I’ve lauded the efforts of PCGS and NGC.
 No, I am not on their payroll.
 I mention them favorably because as a life-long collector I appreciate their contribution to numismatics and what they’ve done to ensure the current and future viability of the hobby so many of us love.